transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 ## Data & Metadata Management Panel Login
 (_When your organisation installs Sense, all administrative users should be given a URL e.g. metabase.moh.gov.sg, which allows you to access a backend data and metadata management panel - check in with your respective agency IT divisions for the URL and specific login instructions_)

-_Illustration: Username + Password Login_
+### Illustration: Username + Password Login
 Each agency's IT division would set up your respective login protocols.
-We illustrate what the login process could look like with a simple username + password protocol:
+We illustrate what the login process could look like with a simple username + password protocol (_click on image below to view .mov file_):

 [![Data & Metadata Management Panel Login](https://rogueteacher.me/images/transformgovsg/sense-data-metadata-panel-login.png)](https://rogueteacher.me/images/transformgovsg/sense-data-metadata-panel-login.mov)